A Few Good Online Conferencing Tools

 Updated January 2015

 Adding visuals to a phone conference can make a big difference in your audience’s engagement level.
-Sharing a document, software application, or slides helps your audience follow along more closely and get more information then they would just by listening.
+Sharing a document, software application, or slides helps your audience follow along more closely and get more information than they would just by listening.
 If you want to conduct a more formal online seminar—sometimes called a webinar—there are a number of affordable software packages that can help you communicate more effectively.
 We talked to five nonprofit professionals about the tools that have worked for them.

 Telecommuting is here to stay.
 Nonprofits are increasingly embracing the value of staff members working from home or remote offices.
 As a result, conference calls are an essential means of doing business—but sometimes they just don’t provide the appropriate venue for your needs.